TomasGarciaDev/CV/README.md

 Throughout my career as a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
 Such as DAWs and hardware outboard gear.
 I used these tools to produce and deliver high-end music and recording productions.
 As well as developing a more dynamic and modern teaching curriculum, and lessons.
 As a result, I manage to deliver professional standards production faster and form well-rounded students.

 **Quick Learner**
 Keeping myself up to date with the changes that my industry is having has always been a highly enjoyable part of what I do.
 Seen where trends are going or what new update in a piece of software or hardware is coming.
 As well as solidifying the fundamental concepts of what I do, giving me a solid foundation to absorb these new changes and challenges.
 As a musician every project was bringing at least one new element, technological or skills base, that was new to me that I have to quickly learn and apply with confidence.
-I am currently learning React looking to gain a solid understanding MERN stack.
+I am currently deepening my knowledge of React and Rails looking to gain a solid foundation and more advanced features.

 **Clean and Simple Code**
 I take pride in the quality of my code, striving to ensure that it is well-tested, flexible, and readable.
 I follow both DRY and SOLID principles where I can.
 A good example is my [Bank Tech Test](https://github.com/TomasGarciaDev/bank_tech_test) where a followed a TDD approach and achieved over 95% test coverage.